 In reality, though, it’s not that simple.
 “Any time we place incentives on measures it has the potential to distort the responses to that measure,” said Kraft.

-This potential problem — sometimes referred to as Campbell’s Law — has long been seen in the form of cheating and other concerns about test-based evaluation, and may be even more difficult to overcome when measuring what are sometimes called softer skills.
+— sometimes referred to as Campbell’s Law — has long been seen in the form of cheating and other concerns about test-based evaluation, and may be even more difficult to overcome when measuring what are sometimes called softer skills.
 Students can be coached when filling out surveys, for instance, and teacher-reported attendance, GPA and behavior records might be easily manipulated.

 “It's not obvious that measures of non-cognitive skill that I use [in research] are going to be easily implemented in a policy setting,” said Jackson.